elodina/hdfs-mesos/vagrant/README.md

 Nodes ssh keys are pre-generated and added to each node's `authorized_hosts`.
 So internode `ssh` should work without password.

-For general mesos overview please refer to http://mesos.apache.org/documentation/latest/mesos-architecture/
+For general Mesos overview please refer to http://mesos.apache.org/documentation/latest/mesos-architecture/

 Host Names